danielemalitesta/danielemalitesta.github.io/_pages/about.md

 # Latest news
 * **_[NEW]_** I've been selected as one of the [outstanding reviewers](https://twitter.com/ACMRecSys/status/1704835968191316207) at RecSys 2023!
 * **_[NEW]_** I've presented our reproducibility paper about [graph-based recommender systems](https://twitter.com/dmalitesta/status/1705044512312328441) at RecSys 2023.
+* Our latest theoretical/experimental survey about multimodal deep learning for multimedia recommendation is out on [arXiv](https://arxiv.org/pdf/2309.05273.pdf)!

 # Publications
 **Boldface** stands for corresponding author(s).